By Christy Walcott

 If you were unable to include your four-legged friends on your visit to the Alpine Village, start your adventure off with a quick stop at the Otsego County Animal Shelter.
 Located at 256 Fairview Road, right along the North Central State Trail, animal lovers will delight in volunteering to take shelter dogs for a serene stroll along the crushed limestone trail.

 Follow the pathway as far as your feet take you (it stretches all the way to Mackinaw City), then head back and grab a quick bite to eat at one of downtown Gaylord’s newest dining options, The Iron Pig.
-This is where I reel Andy back in with their casual, yet contemporary ambience and the wafting aroma of BBQ sauce and smoked brisket!
+This is where I reel Andy back in with their casual, yet contemporary ambiance and the wafting aroma of BBQ sauce and smoked brisket!
 Their portions are perfect for our lunch outing, service is friendly and fast, and we continue with our day feeling fully satisfied.

 Since this is only a half-day holiday (we’re not talking about Valentine’s Day, after all), I decide on one final way to spend quality time with my hubby and choose something we would not normally find ourselves doing.
 Travel the scenic, country roads heading west until you find yourself at Fleming Farm, an autumn playground for children and adults alike.
 Stop in the barn to pet and feed their friendly animals, steal a smooch in the zigzags of the corn maze, and finally, stroll through the plentiful pumpkin patch.
 It might sound cheesy, but you’ll find yourselves holding hands, smiling at one another, and feeling like this has been the sweetest of days.